 See Programmable Features on page 28 for more information on the various programmable features of your radio.

 - 1 Perform one of the following actions:

 - Press the preprogrammed Info button.

-- for to Info and press the Menu Select button directly below Info.
+- or to Info and press the Menu Select button directly below Info.

-- 3 Perform one of the following actions: